rmoehn/gnucash_autobudget/README.rst

 Expenses and Budget.
 Namely…

 GnuCash Autobudget only looks at subaccounts of Expenses that have a corresponding subaccount in Budget.
-So for example, ``Expenses:Daily:Groceries`` corresponds to ``Budget:Daily:Groceries``.
+So for example, ``Expenses:Everyday:Groceries`` corresponds to ``Budget:Everyday:Groceries``.
 If there is no corresponding subaccount for an account in Expenses, GnuCash Autobudget will ignore it.
-For example, it will ignore ``Expenses:Daily:Beer``.
+For example, it will ignore ``Expenses:Everyday:Beer``.

 What does it do?